 The Chase Southwest referrals allow you to earn 10,000 Rapid Rewards per approval up to a maximum of 50,000 points per calendar year.
 Just like the Freedom cards, these are counted separate from another.

 With the Southwest credit cards you really need to be mindful about what sign-up bonus is being offered.
 Southwest often has 50K offers and 60K offers out so you want to be sure that you’re not causing someone to miss out on a lot of Rapid Rewards, especially since those sign-up bonuses can be used to obtain the Companion Pass.
-You can click HERE and HERE to learn more about these cards and compare them to others.

 Note that the Chase Southwest business referrals are not currently offered.